 D. Copies of the Minutes

-The President of the MCCCFA shall be furnished with two copies of the official minutes of each public meeting of the College's Board of Trustees at the same time regular distribution is made.
+The President of the MCCCFA shall be furnished with a digital copy of the official minutes of each public meeting of the College's Board of Trustees at the same time regular distribution is made.